StartArticlesWhat is Cross Docking?

 Introduction:

-Cross Docking is an advanced logistics strategy that has been gaining increasing relevance in the business world, especially in sectors that rely on an agile and efficient supply chain.
-This technique aims to reduce the time of storage and handling of goods, accelerating the distribution process and reducing operational costs.
-In this article, we will explore in detail the concept of Cross Docking, your implementation, benefits, challenges and impact on modern logistics
+Cross Docking is an advanced logistics strategy that has been increasingly gaining relevance in the business world, especially in sectors that rely on an agile and efficient supply chain.
+This technique aims to reduce storage and handling time of goods, speeding up the distribution process and decreasing operational costs.
+In this article, we will explore in detail the concept of Cross Docking, its implementation, benefits, challenges, and impact on modern logistics.

 Cross Docking is a logistics practice in which products received at a distribution center or warehouse are immediately transferred to outbound vehicles, with little or no intermediate storage time.
-The main objective is to minimize the time that goods spend in the facilities, optimizing the flow of products from origin to destination
+The main goal is to minimize the time goods spend in the facilities, optimizing the flow of products from origin to destination.

 2.1.
 Origins